lum-network/testnet/README.md

 You must submit your gentx (see instructions below) by this time to be included in the genesis.

+[./config-genesis.json](./config-genesis.json) contains the genesis configuration (without any account yet).
+Feel free to comment on that over Discord.

 ### Phase 2: Testnet Genesis Launch
 November 22nd, 5:00PM UTC